Medulla Oblongata (film): Reception

 A critic from Deccan Chronicle wrote, "On the whole, debutant director Suresh Nair's low budget movie filled with endearing and engaging moments has managed to offer a wholesome entertainment that warms the cockles of your heart."
+Onmanorama wrote, "The movie is the first directorial venture of Suresh Nair who is an actor.
+The screenplay is also handled by him but unfortunately it did turn out to be an unrewarding fare".